 |CCSS.ELA-LITERACY.RST.11-12.7||Integrate and evaluate multiple sources of information presented in diverse formats and media (e.g., quantitative data, video, multimedia) in order to address a question or solve a problem.|

 |CCSS.ELA-LITERACY.RST.11-12.9||Synthesize information from a range of sources (e.g., texts, experiments, simulations) into a coherent understanding of a process, phenomenon, or concept, resolving conflicting information when possible.|

 This is day six of a four-week unit if class meets daily (55 minutes/class).
 Adjustments can be made accordingly.

 Materials / resources

 - You may not incorporate art elements (i.e. illustrations or photos downloaded from the internet or otherwise) among your type designs.
-Color is OK, as well as using various tints and shades.
+Color is OK as well as various tints and shades.

-- Bottom line, the objective is to make the words look or feel like what they say.
+- Bottom line, your objective is to make the words look or feel like what they say.

 - Fit three words to one page – thus you’ll create a two-page document.

 - Print/save/upload your work for grading – ALWAYS submit PDF for electronic grading.

 Assignment should be graded/evaluated using the “Type & Color Assignment Rubric”